IbeechuFebruary 09 2014 at 11:58 PM ESTPosts: 1401

 Timed by the in-game timer from the score screen.
 (Campaign Scoring must be ON)

 Timed via the time from the last frame the ingame timer is visible.
-(Campaign Scoring must be ON)
+(Campaign Scoring must be ON for this rule to take effect)

 Starts at first-frame of fade in, ends at last-frame of fade out, unless specified below